 If pupils don't get the benefit of a rich and deep curriculum then they will have learnt too little and made little progress.

-Yet there has been a lack of reflection on the design, content and implementation of curricula in recent years.
+Yet there has been a lack of reflection on the design, content and implementation of curriculums in recent years.
 That is why Ofsted’s current research programme, commissioned by HM Chief Inspector Amanda Spielman, is so important.

 We've put a lot of work into this research so far, and today’s commentary from Amanda reveals some of the preliminary findings.